alecsharpie/artfx/README.md

 # Daily Artwork by GPT based on WIkiQuote of the day.

+#### Backend
+A google cloud function reaches out to openai and generates code output, saving it in a google cloud bucket.
+This happens at 12pm daily, scheduled by google cloud scheduler.

+#### Frontend
+A react app that fetches the generated code from the google cloud bucket and renders it.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts